The heteroclinic connection problem for general double-well potentials: Introduction

+In passing, we note that $\omega$ is upper semicontinuous.
+In fact, we will prove a more general result (see Theorem \ref{thmThm} below).

 Since $a_-\neq a_+$, such a solution is called a \emph{heteroclinic connection}, as opposed to a homoclinic.
-Motivated from mechanics, in relation with Newton's second law of motion (where $x$ plays the role of time), we will often refer to $W$ as a double-well potential (see also \cite{alikakosIndiana} and the references therein).
+Motivated from mechanics, in relation with Newton's second law of motion (where $x$ plays the role of time), we will often refer to $W$ as a double-well potential (see also \cite{alikakosIndiana,bonhoure} and the references therein).
+In order to avoid confusion, we point out that $-W$ is what is usually referred to as the potential in classical mechanics.

 We note that the quantity

 is constant along solutions of the equation, which easily implies that $W(a_-)=W(a_+)$ is a necessary condition for a heteroclinic connection to exist between $a_-$ and $a_+$.